-For referral-based admissions, comprehensive evaluation of reports, reference documents, application letters and interview results is conducted in consideration of motivation, enthusiasm, aptitude and other factors.
-Applicants with the qualities and basic academic abilities necessary are selected from among those referred by their principals.
+For referral-based admissions, the comprehensive evaluation of reports, reference documents, letters of self-recommendation and interview results is conducted in consideration of motivation, enthusiasm, aptitude and other factors.
+Applicants with the qualities and basic academic abilities necessary are selected.